songokas/tftp/README.md

 * optional stack only functionality (currently lib only)
 * compatible with third party clients,servers
 * large file support
+* ability to synchronize new files in a folder

 ### Configuration